 It’s time to get busy filling out your income tax return.
-Mercifully, you don’t have to pore over thousands of pages of the IRS tax code, nor do you have to pay an expensive accountant in order to get your taxes done by the April 15 deadline.
+Mercifully, you don’t have to pore over thousands of pages of the IRS tax code, nor do you have to pay an expensive accountant in order to get your taxes done by the April tax filing deadline.

-If you earned roughly $42,000 or less, or if you can’t prepare you own taxes, you can get help in filling out your tax return and even claiming the EITC from a Volunteer Income Tax Assistance (VITA) site in your area.
+If you are a low-moderate income earner, or if you can’t prepare you own taxes, you can get help in filling out your tax return and even claiming the EITC from a Volunteer Income Tax Assistance (VITA) site in your area.

 The VITA Program operates nationwide, and is staffed by individuals who are trained in completing basic tax returns.
 You can find a local VITA site by calling 800-829-1040.
 Most of the country’s 12,000-plus VITA sites are run out of community agencies, neighborhood centers, libraries and schools.

 Here is what the IRS recommends you bring to a VITA site to have your tax returns prepared: